cuhk-csci4140/footbomb/README.md

 # Footbomb

-A real-time two-player web game.
-Built with Node.js, socket.io and HTML5 canvas.
+A real-time two-player web game built with Node.js, socket.io and HTML5 canvas.
+It is hosted on aws:  [ec2-54-254-162-181.ap-southeast-1.compute.amazonaws.com](ec2-54-254-162-181.ap-southeast-1.compute.amazonaws.com)

 ##### Movements:
 + Press space to kick